GENAMAGDY/Arabic-Dialect-Identification/README.md

 We have more than 458k tweets for 18 countries with Arabic dialect.

-You can get dataset by calling this API [https://recruitment.aimtechnologies.co/ai-tasks].
+You can get on dataset by calling this API [https://recruitment.aimtechnologies.co/ai-tasks].

 **Sample from dataset :**